aditya3492gupta/Customer-Segmentation/README.md

 - `app.py`: Flask application script containing the main logic and routes.
 - `templates/`: Folder containing HTML templates for the user interface.
-- `static/`: Folder for storing static files such as images and stylesheets.
+- `static/`: Folder for storing static files such as images, stylesheets, and javascript files.

 ## Future Enhancements

-The project has potential for further enhancements:
+The project has the potential for further enhancements:

 - **User Authentication:** Implement user authentication for secure access.
 - **Real-Time Analysis:** Integrate live data streams for real-time customer segmentation.